 In addition to providing contract & grant administration, ISBER serves a broad range of interests in the social sciences to promote innovative research collaborations and development.
-In 2016-17, support was provided for 140 researchers from 37 departments in all three divisions of the College.
-During that period, contract & grant administration was provided by ISBER for more than 250 projects, including support for 10 centers, 1 state-wide and 2 campus programs.
+In 2020-21, support was provided for 204 researchers, staff, and graduate students from 31 departments in all three divisions of the College.
+During that period, contract & grant administration was provided by ISBER for more than 280 projects, including support for 10 centers and 3 campus programs.

-Funding comes from a wide range of sources including govermental, federal agencies, California Department of Health, UC and non-UC sources, as well as other foundations and private sources, totaling over 77 different funding sources.
+Funding comes from a wide range of sources including governmental, federal agencies, State of California agencies, UC and non-UC sources, as well as other foundations and private sources, totaling over 71 different funding sources.

 The Leonard and Gretchan Broom Center for Demography facilitates and engages in research and training in the areas of social demography, population studies, and social and economic inequality.
 Key issues explored by the Center include social cleavages such as gender, sexuality, race/ethnicity, and immigration status; population-environment interactions; the determinants of population health; social movements, migration, and the allocation of resources within and among families, workplaces, schools, and other social institutions.